sdclibbery/bmt/README.md

 x Show mark price alongside recent trade, not as part of position x Set leverage at startup, not when placing order (to improve order placement latency) x Can get spread and mark from insturment ws?
+* Use 'Close' exec instruction for closing
+* Set stop loss when opening position, consider trailing stop... also check exec instructions
+* Sort out proper order updating that actually works
 * Indicate buy/sell fraction in recent trades, maybe also indicate volume velocity?
-* Set stop loss when opening position, consider trailing stop... also check exec instructions
 * Candle graphs
 * Can half close open position